cucumber/cucumber-jvm/cucumber-core/README.md

                                 # example: path/to/features, classpath:com/example/features, path/to/example.feature:42, @path/to/rerun.txt

 cucumber.filter.name=           # a regular expression
                                 # only scenarios with matching names are executed.
+                                # combined with cucumber.filter.tags using "and" semantics.
                                 # example: ^Hello (World|Cucumber)$

 cucumber.filter.tags=           # a cucumber tag expression.
                                 # only scenarios with matching tags are executed.
+                                # combined with cucumber.filter.name using "and" semantics.
                                 # example: @Cucumber and not (@Gherkin or @Zucchini)

 cucumber.glue=                  # comma separated package names.